Reproductive health and fertility

 Try to speak to your IBD team before you start trying for a baby.
 They will be keen to support you through the process.
 Your IBD team can:

 • Give you advice on which medicines to stop or continue taking.
-Some medicines are safe to take during pregnancy, but others are not safe during pregnancy.
+Most medicines are safe to take during pregnancy, but others are not.
 It’s important to speak to your IBD team about this before trying for a baby.

 Disease activity